China's yuan spikes higher, but stocks tumble

 “The Chinese authorities clearly want to signal that it will not be a one-way trade in the renminbi,” said London-based Rabobank currency strategist Jane Foley.

-“But most people would recognize that were you to take away the interventions it is a currency that would fall.”
+“But most people would recognise that were you to take away the interventions it is a currency that would fall.”

 Indeed, Goldman Sachs revised its yuan forecasts for the coming year sharply lower to 7.00, and to 7.30 for 2017.